-Leadership development is a foundational and introductory course that seeks to develop biblical-theological, historical and cultural understandings of leadership in the church, ministry organizations and the marketplace.
-Students will gain insight into their leadership potential, gifts, values, preferences, style, and skill levels.
+This course seeks to develop biblical-theological, historical and cultural understandings of leadership in the church, ministry organizations and the marketplace.
+Students will gain insight into their leadership potential, gifts, values, preferences, style and skill levels.
 They will grow in the ability to think and respond as leaders in whatever settings they serve.
 Students will implement their understanding of leadership and reflect on those implementations.